Search more than 3,000 biographies of contemporary and classic poets.

 Born in San Francisco on November 19, 1942, Sharon Olds earned a BA at Stanford University in 1964 and a PhD at Columbia University in 1972.

-Her first collection of poems, Satan Says (University of Pittsburgh Press, 1980), received the inaugural San Francisco Poetry Center Award.
-Olds’s following collection, The Dead & the Living (Alfred A. Knopf, 1984), received the Lamont Poetry Selection in 1983 and the National Book Critics Circle Award.
-Her other collections include Arias (Alfred A. Knopf, 2019); Stags Leap (Alfred A. Knopf, 2012), recipient of the Pulitzer Prize and the T. S. Eliot Prize; and The Father (Alfred A. Knopf, 1992); which was shortlisted for the T. S. Eliot Prize and was a finalist for the National Book Critics Circle Award.
+Olds’s first collection of poems, Satan Says (University of Pittsburgh Press, 1980), received the inaugural San Francisco Poetry Center Award.
+Her following collection, The Dead & the Living (Alfred A. Knopf, 1984), was the Lamont Poetry Selection in 1983 and won the National Book Critics Circle Award.
+Her other collections include Balladz (Alfred A. Knopf, 2022); Arias (Alfred A. Knopf, 2019); Stag’s Leap (Alfred A. Knopf, 2012), a recipient of the Pulitzer Prize for Poetry and the T. S. Eliot Prize; and The Father (Alfred A. Knopf, 1992); which was shortlisted for the T. S. Eliot Prize and was a finalist for the National Book Critics Circle Award.

 About Olds’s poetry, one reviewer for the New York Times said, “Her work has a robust sensuality, a delight in the physical that is almost Whitmanesque.
 She has made the minutiae of a woman’s everyday life as valid a subject for poetry as the grand abstract themes that have preoccupied other poets.”

-Her numerous other honors include a National Endowment for the Arts grant and a Guggenheim Foundation Fellowship.
-Her poetry has been anthologized in more than a hundred collections.
+Olds’s numerous other honors include a National Endowment for the Arts grant and a Guggenheim Foundation Fellowship.
+Her poetry has been anthologized in more than one hundred collections.
 In 2022, she was awarded the Frost Medal for distinguished lifetime achievement in poetry.

 Olds held the position of New York state poet laureate from 1998 to 2000.
 She served as a Chancellor of the Academy of American Poets from 2006 to 2012.
-She currently teaches poetry workshops at New York University’s Graduate Creative Writing Program as well as a workshop at Goldwater Hospital on Roosevelt Island in New York City.
+She currently teaches poetry workshops in New York University’s graduate creative writing program as well as a workshop at Goldwater Hospital on Roosevelt Island in New York City.